helium/HIP/0024-transfer-percentage-of-hotspot.md

 The goal of The People's Network is to create a telecom network that is owned by the same people that operate it.
 This new transaction facilitates that goal by allowing network participants to enter into trust mimimized co-ownership agreements.
-These agreements will take the current decentralized nature of the network one step further by allowing the ownership of the network nodes to be broken down into smaller pieces that can be transferred between network participants as necessary.
+These agreements will take the current decentralized nature of the network one step further by allowing the ownership of network nodes to be broken down into smaller pieces that can be transferred between network participants as necessary.

 This will catalyze the growth of the Helium Network by reducing the need